Praniti03/Crime-Data-Analysis/README.md

-# Crime Data Analysis

-The **Crime Data Analysis** project focuses on analyzing historical crime data to uncover patterns, trends, and hotspots, and to build predictive models for proactive crime prevention and resource allocation.

----

-## Project Overview

-This project involved cleaning, analyzing, and modeling a crime dataset to provide actionable insights.
-The workflow included data preprocessing, exploratory data analysis (EDA), visualization, and predictive modeling using machine learning and time-series forecasting techniques.

----

-## Key Features

-- **Data Cleaning & Optimization**
-  - Removed duplicate records and handled missing values.
-  - Encoded 13 categorical fields and scaled 11 numeric features to ensure dataset consistency.
-  - Prepared a clean dataset suitable for analysis and modeling.

-- **Exploratory Data Analysis (EDA)**
-  - Conducted temporal analysis to identify monthly, weekly, and seasonal crime trends.
-  - Visualized top crime types, hotspots, and patterns using **Seaborn** and **Matplotlib**.
-  - Insights guided targeted intervention strategies and resource allocation.

-- **Predictive Modeling**
-  - Developed forecasting models to predict monthly crime counts from 2020 onward using:
-    - Polynomial Linear Regression
-    - SARIMAX (Seasonal AutoRegressive Integrated Moving Average with Exogenous Variables)
-    - Prophet (Facebook)
-  - Models help distinguish high- vs. low-crime months for proactive planning and decision-making.

----

-## Technologies Used

-- **Programming:** Python
-- **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Statsmodels, Prophet
-- **Modeling Techniques:** Regression, Time-Series Forecasting

----

-## Project Impact

-- Provided actionable insights into crime patterns and trends for strategic decision-making.
-- Enabled predictive forecasting for law enforcement and community safety planning.
-- Demonstrated the use of advanced analytics and time-series models on real-world crime data.

----
+**Crime Data Analysis & Time Series Forecasting**

+**📖 Overview**

+This project focuses on analyzing historical crime data to uncover temporal patterns, geographic hotspots, and crime trends, and to forecast future crime volumes using time series and regression-based models.
+The goal is to support data-driven decision-making for resource allocation, intervention planning, and proactive crime prevention.

+The analysis combines data preprocessing, exploratory data analysis (EDA), and predictive forecasting to translate raw crime records into actionable insights.

+**🎯 Business Problem**

+Crime data is often large, noisy, and difficult to interpret without systematic analysis.
+Public agencies and planners need clear insights into:

+•	When crimes are most likely to occur

+•	Which crime types dominate

+•	Where hotspots emerge over time

+•	How crime levels may evolve in the future

+This project addresses these challenges by identifying patterns in historical crime data and forecasting future trends.

+**🧠 Objectives**

+•	Clean and prepare raw crime data for reliable analysis

+•	Identify temporal patterns such as monthly, weekly, and seasonal trends

+•	Detect high-frequency crime types and geographic hotspots

+•	Forecast future crime volumes to distinguish high- and low-crime periods

+**📊 Dataset Overview**

+•	Historical crime records covering multiple years

+•	Key attributes include crime type, date/time, and location

+•	Data required extensive preprocessing due to missing values, duplicates, and mixed data types

+**🛠️ Data Preprocessing**

+**Key steps performed:**

+•	Removed duplicate records to avoid bias

+•	Imputed missing values for consistency

+•	Encoded 13 categorical features for analysis

+•	Scaled 11 numeric features to support modeling

+•	Prepared a clean and structured dataset for EDA and forecasting

+**🔍 Exploratory Data Analysis (EDA)**

+Using Python (Pandas, Seaborn, Matplotlib), the analysis explored:

+•	Monthly and weekly crime trends

+•	Seasonal patterns and year-over-year variations

+•	High-frequency crime categories

+•	Geographic crime hotspots

+**Key Observations**

+•	Clear seasonal peaks in crime occurrence

+•	Higher crime frequency during weekends

+•	A small subset of crime types accounts for a large share of incidents

+•	Consistent hotspot regions across multiple time periods

+**📈 Predictive Modeling & Forecasting**

+To estimate future crime trends, multiple models were developed and compared:

+•	Polynomial Linear Regression

+•	SARIMAX (Seasonal ARIMA with exogenous components)

+•	Prophet

+These models were used to forecast monthly crime volumes from 2020 onward, enabling:

+•	Identification of high- vs. low-crime periods

+•	Support for proactive planning and resource allocation

+**💡 Insights & Impact**

+•	Forecasts highlight periods of elevated crime risk, allowing earlier intervention

+•	Temporal patterns help align staffing and resource deployment

+•	Trend analysis supports long-term crime prevention strategies

+**🧰 Tools & Technologies**

+•	Python

+•	Pandas, NumPy

+•	Matplotlib, Seaborn

+•	Statsmodels (SARIMAX)

+•	Prophet

+•	Scikit-learn (Regression, Scaling)